pinskylab/pinskylab_methods/cookbook.md

 pasting the contents of the file RappStep2.txt note: I’m not making this change by default b/c the correction doesn’t seem to be necessary for all setups

+# Annotate

+Annotate is a server at Rutgers maintained by Rob Muldowney.
+He can give you access to any of the following resources.

+## Annotate-Win

+This is a Windows server intended for running ArcGIS and other software, accessed with Microsoft Remote Desktop.
+Its use with R has been suspended.

+## Annotate

+This is a Linux server that you can access several ways.
+They all require you to connect to vpn.rutgers.edu with Cisco AnyConnect first.

+Then, you can:
+1. For an RStudio interface, navigate to http://annotate.sebs.rutgers.edu:8787/ and log in with credentials Rob sent you
+2. For a Terminal interface, open a terminal window, type "ssh YOUR_ANNOTATE_USERNAME@annotate.sebs.rutgers.edu" and then enter the password Rob sent you when prompted
+3. For access to a desktop running RStudio on Annotate, use Microsoft Remote Desktop and your same credentials.

+### R 4.0 on Annotate

+There is only one R version on the browser RStudio interface, which (at present, March 2020) is R 3.5.
+If you need to run R 4.0, you can connect to the desktop RStudio version and run the following in Terminal (might also work from Terminal if you're just coding there, I haven't tried it):

+source ~robertm/.bashrc_conda2
+conda activate r4-base2
+source ~robertm/export_list
+/local/home/alexfh/rstudio-1.4.1106/bin/rstudio (will have to replace "alexfh" here with your own username, and might need to tweak the file path)

+Or to launch R from Terminal:

+source ~robertm/.bashrc_conda2
+conda activate r4-base2
+R

+### VAST on Annotate

+[VAST](https://github.com/James-Thorson-NOAA/VAST) is a highly complex package that we've struggled to get up and running on Annotate.
+However, it is running on the desktop version of Annotate, from either Terminal or RStudio.